CyVerse-learning-materials/foss-2020/before/installation.rst

         - `Download Chrome <https://www.google.com/chrome/browser/>`_
     * - Zoom Account
       - Please ensure that you have a CyVerse account and have **verified** your account by completing the verification steps in the email you got when you registered.
-      - Register for your cyverse account at http://user.cyverse.org/.
+      - Register for your Zoom account at http://www.zoom.us/.
     * - CyVerse Account
       - Please ensure that you have a CyVerse account and have **verified** your account by completing the verification steps in the email you got when you registered.
       - Register for your CyVerse account at http://user.cyverse.org/.